Philpot's and Hook Quarries: Geology

-These quarries expose the Ardingly Sandstone Member in the Tunbridge Wells Sand Formation, which is part of the Wealden Group, dating to the Lower Cretaceous between 140 and 100 million years ago.
-Philpot's Quarry has many dinosaur fossils and both quarries have debris dating to the Precambrian.

-The quarries are private land with no public access.
+Both quarries expose the Ardingly Sandstone Member in the Tunbridge Wells Sand Formation, part of the Wealden Group, dating to the Lower Cretaceous period between 133.9 and 139.4 million years ago.
+At Hook Quarry, elevations are between 140 and 153 metres.
+At Philpots Quarry, the Cuckfield Stone Bed, sandstone from the same period, is additionally exposed.
+Elevations at Philpots Quarry are between 145 and 172 metres; this quarry has been the source of many dinosaur fossils and both quarries have debris dating to the Precambrian.
+The sandstone in both quarries is topped in some areas with Lower Grinstead Clay-Mudstone.